ivan-easy-web/kley/README.md

 **Fetures:**

 + a lot of JavaScript animations, such as transitions between pages, moving background animations when scrolling etc
 + realistic animation of the main logo following cursor with Pixi.js

 **Links:**

 https://kleystudio.netlify.app
-Since the design is desktop-first, it's recommended to open it on desktop.
+!note Since the design is desktop-first, it's recommended to open it on desktop.
 Mobile version doesn't contain some interesting animations.